cgorringe/OpenTrip/OpenTrip_Core.md

 <dl>
   <dt>cost</dt>
   <dd>Cost of trip as a real number.
-Optional `kind` attribute specifies the unit of currency based on the 3-letter codes from [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217).
+Optional `kind` attribute specifies the unit of currency based on the 3-letter codes from <a href="http://en.wikipedia.org/wiki/ISO_4217">ISO 4217</a>.
 Default currency type is based on the location of trip.</dd>
   <dt>capacity</dt>
   <dd>Total capacity of passengers in vehicle.</dd>
   <dt>vacancy</dt>